INTRODUCTION ((Download page as Word .doc, 4 pages)

 Healing Waters will engage people in healthy outdoor activities, including learning to enjoy being in, on or by the water safely and with care for the environment; and in mapping, recognising, establishing and considering publicising suitable places for swimming or for other recreational uses of the rivers.
 It will inform and be informed by other projects including Tales from the River (which will involve young people and adults in gathering and celebrating stories and folklore about recreational use of the water in the Breckland rivers and other waters in the past and present).

-These two projects are part of a wider set of projects, Brecks Fen Edge and Rivers Landscape Project, which is currently bidding for funding from the National Lottery Heritage Fund.
+These two projects are part of a wider set of projects, Brecks Fen Edge and Rivers Landscape Project, which has now succeeded in the bid for funding from the National Lottery Heritage Fund.
 The project area, Breckland, is in Suffolk and Norfolk.
-If funding is agreed, the project will run 2020-2025.
+The project will run 2020-2025.

 Reasons for the project